 What is an Activity Cost Driver?

 An activity cost driver refers to actions that cause variable costs to increase or decrease for a business.
-Therefore, identifying what product/service is causing particular costs can help the business to become more profitable by better understanding the specific activities that are driving their costs.
+Therefore, identifying what product/service is causing particular costs can help the business to become more profitable by better understanding the specific activities that are driving the costs.

 Activity cost drivers include things such as labor hours, machine hours, and customer contacts.
 They are used in activity-based costing (ABC) – a segment of managerial accounting.